shawnrhoads/executable-book-template/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5519745.svg)](https://doi.org/10.5281/zenodo.5519745)

-This Jupyter Book is a template for others to compile supplemental materials (e.g., code, visualizations) for their projects into their own Jupyter Book website.
+This is a template for others to compile supplemental materials (e.g., code, visualizations) from their projects into a Jupyter Book website.

 If you use this template, please use the following citation: